 Regularly reviewing and updating BGP filtering rules

 First, you should regularly review and update your BGP filtering rules.
-This will help you keep up with changes in your network and ensure that your filtering rules are still effective in protecting against potential threats.
+This will help you keep up with changes in your network, peering relationships, and global routing table dynamics, ensuring that your filtering rules are still effective in protecting against potential threats.
 Think of it like brushing your teeth – it’s a simple task that you should do regularly to keep things in check.
+Automation can help automate policy generation from a single source of truth, making reviews simpler and faster.

 Testing BGP filtering rules after updates